Panic Attack vs. Heart Attack: How to Tell the Difference

 Differentiating between a heart attack and a panic attack can be challenging.
 It’s even worse if the person has never experienced the symptoms before.
 You see, both episodes share similar symptoms.
 What’s more, someone can have a panic attack when they’re getting a heart attack, which further complicates the situation.

 For this reason, it’s crucial to understand the difference between a panic attack and a heart attack.
 This information can be life-saving.
-Here’s everything you should know.
+Here’s everything you should know about panic attack vs heart attack.

 - Stress-prone temperament